January 14, 2020

-Comfortable air can be defined as an optimal indoor air environment where the thermal comfort for people is reached thanks to indoor parameters (heat, ventilation, isolation, etc.) and personal parameters (clothing, metabolic activity, etc.).
+Comfortable air can be defined as the optimal indoor air environment where the thermal comfort for people is reached.
+This is thanks to indoor parameters such as heat, ventilation, isolation, etc. as well as personal parameters (clothing, metabolic activity, etc.).

-As the personal parameters depend highly on each ones’ preference and personalities, the easiest parameter to control is the indoor parameter.
+As the personal parameters depend highly on personal preference and personalities, the easiest parameter to control is the indoor parameter.

-There are 4 elements in the indoor parameters that need to be consider for a comfortable air condition:
+There are 4 elements in the indoor parameters that need to be considered for a comfortable air condition: